-For added protection during a severe frontal collision, all Civics sold in the U.S. and the EX-V model in Canada have a Supplemental Restraint System (SRS) with a driver's airbag.
+For added protection during a severe frontal collision, all Civics sold in the U.S. and Canada (except the Canadian LX model) have a Supplemental Restraint System (SRS) with a driver's airbag.
+The Supplemental Restraint System is optional on the Canadian LX model.